philips-software/variant/README.md

 # Variant

 A sidecar for [Prometheus / Thanos](https://github.com/philips-labs/terraform-cloudfoundry-thanos) to discover scrape endpoints and rules.
 It also manages the required CF network policies to support scraping via `apps.internal` routes.
-Finally, it supports autoscaling of your CF applications based on arbitrary PromQL statements.
+Finally, it can autoscale your CF applications based on arbitrary PromQL statements!

 ## Internals
 Variant uses the Cloud foundry API to: